Skip to main content

 Nexplanon® (etonogestrel) implant

-Nexplanon is a small implant that your provider places in your upper arm.
-It contains progestin, and can last for up to three years.
+The implant is a tiny, thin rod (about the size of a matchstick).
+Your provider places the implant in your upper arm.
+It contains progestin, and can protect you from pregnancy for up to 5 years.
 This makes it a good choice for those who don’t want to take a pill every day.
-Nexplanon is about 99% effective at preventing pregnancy.

 Depo-Provera® (IM medroxyprogesterone) injection

-Depo-Provera is an injection you get once every three months.
+This is a birth control shot you get once every three months.
 It contains progestin, and is a good choice for those who don’t want to take a pill every day.
-Depo-Provera is about 96% effective at preventing pregnancy.

 Intrauterine device (IUD)

-An IUD is shaped like a T. Your provider places it inside your uterus.
-There are two kinds of IUDs:
+An IUD is a tiny device—shaped like a T—that your provider puts into your uterus.
+There are two types of IUDs:

 Diaphragm or cervical cap

 The diaphragm and cervical cap have slightly different shapes.
-But both cover the cervix to block sperm.
+But both go deep inside your vagina to cover the cervix during sex to prevent pregnancy.
 You insert a diaphragm or cervical cap with spermicide, which kills sperm, before sex.
 Your provider can help make sure you have a good fit, since both the diaphragm and the cervical cap come in different sizes.
-The diaphragm is about 83% effective at preventing pregnancy.
-The cervical cap is about 71% effective.

 Condom